nixworks/public/news/2015/05/23/README.md

 ##### Oscar Romero
 ### [The Salvadoran Archbishop Oscar Romero, assassinated at the start of the Salvadoran Civil War, is beatified in Pope Francis's name, by Cardinal Angelo Amato, Prefect of the Congregation for the Causes of Saints, in San Salvador. ](/news/2015/05/23/the-salvadoran-archbishop-ascar-romero-assassinated-at-the-start-of-the-salvadoran-civil-war-is-beatified-in-pope-francis-s-name-by-card.md)
-_Context: Congregation for the Causes of Saints, San Salvador, Salvadoran Civil War, Pope Francis, Angelo Amato, Oscar Romero_
+_Context: Congregation for the Causes of Saints, Angelo Amato, San Salvador, Oscar Romero, Pope Francis, Salvadoran Civil War_

 ##### Eurovision Song Contest 2015
 ### [The final of the Eurovision Song Contest 2015 is held in Vienna, Austria with MCNYns Zelmerlow of Sweden winning for the song Heroes. ](/news/2015/05/23/the-final-of-the-eurovision-song-contest-2015-is-held-in-vienna-austria-with-macnyns-zelmerlapw-of-sweden-winning-for-the-song-heroes.md)